The dynamical Schr\"odinger problem in abstract metric spaces: Examples

-Since $U(0)=0$, $M$ is locally compact and $U$ is continuous, it is clear that $\V$ is well defined and finite on all probability measures with bounded support, so that $\V$ is proper and has a dense domain in $\X$.
+\begin{itemize} \item We are within Setting \ref{setting}.
+Indeed, by the discussion carried out in the previous section and by the fact that $\RCD^*(K,N)$ spaces are in particular locally compact $\RCD(K,\infty)$ spaces, $\X$ is a complete and separable metric space and $\sigma$ is an admissible topology.
+Moreover, since $U(0)=0$, $M$ is locally compact and $U$ is continuous, it is clear that $\V$ is well defined and finite on all probability measures with bounded support, so that $\V$ is proper and has a dense domain in $\X$.
 Actually, $D(\V)$ is dense in energy in $\X$, i.e.\ for all $\mu \in \X$ there exist $\mu_n \in D(\V)$ with $W_2(\mu_n,\mu) \to 0$ and $\V(\mu_n) \to \V(\mu)$ as $n \to \infty$.
 By the properties of $U$ it is also easy to see that $\V$ is lower semicontinuous \cite[Theorem 30.6]{Villani09} and bounded from below on $W_2$-bounded sets.
-Finally, from \cite[Theorem 9.21]{AmbrosioMondinoSavare13} with $K=0$ (since $M$ is assumed to be an $\RCD^*(0,N)$ space) and the fact that $D(\V)$ is dense in energy in $\X$, we see that for all $\mu \in \X$ there exists an $\EVI_0$-gradient flow of $\V$ starting from it.
+Finally, from \cite[Theorem 9.21]{AmbrosioMondinoSavare13} with $K=0$ (since $M$ is assumed to be an $\RCD^*(0,N)$ space) and the fact that $D(\V)$ is dense in energy in $\X$, we see that for all $\mu \in \X$ there exists an $\EVI_0$-gradient flow of $\V$ starting from it. \item Assumption \ref{hyp2} holds by what we said in Section \ref{subsec:RCD}. \end{itemize}

-We are therefore within Setting \ref{setting} and by what we said in Section \ref{subsec:RCD} the narrow topology complies with Assumption \ref{hyp2}.
-Hence whenever the dynamical Schr\"odinger problem \eqref{eq:schrodinger_pb} is solvable, our metric results of Section \ref{sec:small_noise_convexity} can be applied.
-As regards the lower semicontinuity of $|\partial\V|$ w.r.t.\ $\sigma$, and thus the full validity of Assumption \ref{hyp1} and, as a consequence, of the abstract results of Section \ref{sec:derivative_cost} too, if $M$ is compact then by \eqref{eq:local=global} we see that the $W_2$-topology is an admissible candidate for $\sigma$.
-If $M=\R^d$ and $U$ is superlinear at $\infty$ (which is the case for $U_m$ defined above with $m>1$), then by \cite[Theorem 10.4.6]{AmbrosioGigliSavare08} the slope can be represented as

-and by \cite[Proposition 2.2]{GST09} it is lower semicontnuous w.r.t.\ narrow convergence.
-Hence also in this situation the results of Section \ref{sec:derivative_cost} hold true.